Today David shares his classic chorizo a la sidra recipe. This easy Spanish recipe is always a bit hit!

-With summer on the way, my go-to dish right now is chorizo a la sidra—Spanish chorizo cooked in cider.
-The perfect combo of smokey, paprika-spiced pork and sweet apple, this classic tapas recipe is quick, easy, and incredibly tasty!
+With summer on the way, my go-to dish right now is chorizo a la sidra—Spanish chorizo cooked in hard cider.
+It's the perfect combo of smokey, paprika-spiced pork and sweet apple, making this classic tapa quick, easy, and incredibly tasty.

 Ingredients